mthielvoldt/mgtf-site/services/capabilities.md

 ### About C++
 I don't list C++ as a language I'm proficient with because most of my jobs used pure C as a policy to promote awareness of resource usage.
 Accordingly, my experience with the features from CPP11 and later is limited.
 I would be more than willing to learn modern <nobr>C++</nobr> features for your project.

+### Power Conversion
+Generally, controlling power electronics is my specialty, whether that be directed at:
+- Motors
+- DC converters
+- Inverters
+- Architectural Lighting
+- Spark Ignition

+At Gradient, I worked on a permanent magnet synchronous motor (PMSM) drive, evaluating codebases, tuning, validating and debugging.

+At Lunar I worked on a 10kW grid-tied inverter, developing core controls and monitoring functions as well as interfaces for meeting grid-connection standards.

+Various personal projects have involved motor speed/torque control and high voltage and/or high current sub-circuits.